Yash-byte-del/Data-Analytics-ELC-Activity-5th-Sem-/README.md

-# Data-Analytics-ELC-Activity-5th-Sem-
+-------------------TWITTER SENTIMENT ANALYSIS--------------
-# Real-Time Twitter Sentiment Analyzer
+This project trains a sentiment analysis model using a Hugging Face Twitter dataset and deploys it as a real-time Streamlit web application for live sentiment prediction.

-This project uses a Hugging Face Twitter sentiment dataset to train a machine learning model and deploy it using Streamlit.
+This project successfully demonstrates:

-## Features
+End-to-end machine learning workflow
-- Real-time sentiment prediction
+Natural Language Processing (NLP) techniques
-- TF-IDF + Logistic Regression
+Real-time model deployment using Streamlit
-- Live latency measurement
+Practical application of sentiment analysis on social media data